Tejas1415/Discreet-Cosine-Transform-DCT-Singular-Value-Decomposition-SVD-based-Copy-Move-Forgery-Detection/README.md

 2. DCT is robust to brightness.
 In simple language, if you take a matrix and add a particular value to all the pixels equally.
 Later the DCT produced to the original and the forged matrix remains the same.
 Therefore, if there is an image in which a part of it is copied, added brightness (1 particular value, or a range of similar values) and then moved to an other part of the same image, CMFD using DCT can reveal the copy moved regions.

 However, applying DCT is not the best possible solution.
-Do look out for the other documentations I have uploaded in my account, they are kind of advanced CMFD procedures, I have tried my best to explain them in simple and understandable language.
+Do look out for the other documentations I have uploaded in my account, they are kind of advanced CMFD procedures, but I have tried my best to explain them in simple and understandable language.
 CMFD has a lot of scope to improve over the future.

 Also Note,
 The code attached is mine, but the pdf attached isn't.
 It is a wonderfully documented pdf that I found online, and hence have uploaded it for further reference.